quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Reporting ECN Counts

-Use of ECN requires the receiving endpoint to read the ECN field from an IP packet, which is not possible on all platforms.
+The use of ECN requires the receiving endpoint to read the ECN field from an IP packet, which is not possible on all platforms.
 If an endpoint does not implement ECN support or does not have access to received ECN fields, it does not report ECN counts for packets it receives.

-Even if an endpoint does not set an ECT field on packets it sends, the endpoint MUST provide feedback about ECN markings it receives, if these are accessible.
+Even if an endpoint does not set an ECT field in packets it sends, the endpoint MUST provide feedback about ECN markings it receives, if these are accessible.
 Failing to report the ECN counts will cause the sender to disable use of ECN for this connection.

-On receiving an IP packet with an ECT(0), ECT(1) or CE codepoint, an ECN-enabled endpoint accesses the ECN field and increases the corresponding ECT(0), ECT(1), or CE count.
-These ECN counts are included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.
+On receiving an IP packet with an ECT(0), ECT(1), or CE codepoint, an ECN-enabled endpoint accesses the ECN field and increases the corresponding ECT(0), ECT(1), or CE count.
+These ECN counts are included in subsequent ACK frames; see Sections {{<generating-acks}} and {{<frame-ack}}.

 Each packet number space maintains separate acknowledgment state and separate ECN counts.
 Coalesced QUIC packets (see {{packet-coalesce}}) share the same IP